Breastfeeding may be natural, but it isn't automatic (Volk 2009).

 There is reason to think these dietary differences are consequential to babies.
 For instance, several studies suggest that infants who are breastfed by mothers consuming Western diets high in saturated fat are more liable to develop high cholesterol and blood pressure levels later in life (Leeson et al 2001; Mott et al 1991).
 And researchers speculate that omega-3 fatty acids in breastmilk may help compensate for dietary fat imbalances babies experienced during gestation (Bernard et al 2013).
 A heathful maternal diet -- that includes more PUFAs and fewer saturated fats -- may therefore benefit your baby.

 Fish oil is an excellent source of PUFAs.
 However, because some fish are contaminated with dangerously high levels of mercury, you must be cautious about which fish you eat.
-The USDA offers tips for breastfeeding moms regarding the safety of different species of fish.
+The USDA is in the process of revising its advice for breastfeeding moms.
+Meanwhile, the agency offers these interim guidelines regarding the choice of fish.

 14. Avoid caffeine and alcohol, and check the safety of medications and herbal remedies